iotaledger/iota-java/README.md

 ##Introduction

-The JOTA library is a simple Java8 wrapper around IOTA Node's JSON-REST HTTP interface.
+The JOTA library is a simple Java8 wrapper around [[IOTA]](http://www.iotatoken.com/) Node's JSON-REST HTTP interface.

-It allows to connect easily using java directly to a local or a remote [[IOTA]](https://iota.readme.io/docs/syncing-to-the-network) node.
+It allows to connect easily using java directly to a local or a remote [[IOTA node]](https://iota.readme.io/docs/syncing-to-the-network).

 * **Latest release:** 0.0.1 Snapshot
 * **Compatibility:** IOTA IRI v1.0.6
-* **API coverage:** 20 of 20 commands fully implemented
+* **API coverage:** 10 of 20 commands fully implemented
 * **License:** Apache License 2.0
 * **Readme updated:** 2016-10-07 14:23:43 (UTC)

-A list of all *IOTA* JSON-REST API commands currently supported by jota wrapper can be found in the `Commands` enum (see [here](IotaAPICommands.java) for more details).
+A list of all *IOTA* JSON-REST API commands currently supported by jota wrapper can be found in the `Commands` enum (see [here](https://github.com/davassi/JOTA/blob/master/src/main/java/jota/IotaAPICommands.java) for more details).

 JOTA java wrapper is being designed to be thread-safe and simplest as possible in order to be easily mantainable, accordingly with the ongoing natural evolution of IOTA'api.
-All the boilerplate code for connecting to the node rest interface has been gotten rid off by using Retrofit.
+All the boilerplate code for connecting to the node rest interface has been eliminated using Retrofit.

 ##Technologies & dependencies